golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/golem-wallet-backup.md

 ---
 title: Golem Wallet Backup Instructions
 description: Step-by-step instructions on how to securely back up your Golem wallet, ensuring the safety and accessibility of your GLM/ETH tokens.
 pageTitle: Secure Your Golem Cryptocurrency - Wallet Backup Instructions
-type: instructions
+type: Instructions
 ---

 # Backing up your Golem wallet